 Photo of Steve Petkis Steve Petkis

-Steve Petkis is a litigation associate in the firm’s Washington, DC office.
-He has experience defending a variety of clients in their most sensitive and complex litigation matters in both state and federal court.
+Steve Petkis is a partner in the firm’s Washington, DC office, where he represents a variety of clients in their most sensitive, complex, and high-stakes litigation matters in both state and federal court.
+He regularly defends life sciences clients and other regulated entities…

-Steve Petkis is a litigation associate in the firm’s Washington, DC office.
-He has experience defending a variety of clients in their most sensitive and complex litigation matters in both state and federal court.
+Steve Petkis is a partner in the firm’s Washington, DC office, where he represents a variety of clients in their most sensitive, complex, and high-stakes litigation matters in both state and federal court.
+He regularly defends life sciences clients and other regulated entities against class action and mass tort claims that span jurisdictions.

 Steve previously served as a law clerk to Judge Katherine B. Forrest on the United States District Court for the Southern District of New York.
 He maintains an active pro bono practice focused on civil rights and criminal justice issues.